drinkbird/drinkbird.github.io/_posts/blog/2017-10-18-not-invented-here.md

 When building software systems we are supposed to do the same thing.
 It makes no sense to write our own mechanisms for things like logging, caching, dependency injection, user authentication / authorization, XML/JSON serialization, load balancing, analytics, web apis, and many many more.

 Yet so many of us fall into the NIH trap, often causing irreversible damage to our system and business.
 What kind of thinking could lead us into such a mess?
-Let's examine some common misconceptions.
+Let's examine some common preconceptions.

-## Misconception 1: In-house implementations are faster to develop
+## Preconception 1: In-house implementations are faster to develop

 We tend to believe that writing our own code is faster than learning how to use someone else's.
 And because we're always too busy, we feel that we don't have enough time to properly evaluate existing solutions.